opnfv/functest/docs/testing/user/userguide/runfunctest.rst

 all the OpenStack resources (images, networks, volumes, security groups, tenants, users) so that an eventual cleanup does not remove any of these defaults.

-It is also called before running a test except if it is disabled by configuration in the testcases.yaml file (clean_flag=false).
-This flag has been added as some upstream tests already include their own cleaning mechanism (e.g. Rally).

-The script **openstack_clean.py** which is located in *$REPOS_DIR/functest/functest/utils/* is normally called after a test execution.
-It is in charge of cleaning the OpenStack resources that are not specified in the defaults file generated previously which is stored in */home/opnfv/functest/conf/openstack_snapshot.yaml* in the Functest docker container.
+The script **openstack_clean.py** which is located in *$REPOS_DIR/functest/functest/utils/* is in charge of cleaning the OpenStack resources that are not specified in the defaults file generated previously which is stored in */home/opnfv/functest/conf/openstack_snapshot.yaml* in the Functest docker container.

 It is important to mention that if there are new OpenStack resources created